PetitPrinc3/PIpod-Nano/README.md

 :information_source: This project uses the [Pinmonori Pirate-Audio](https://github.com/pimoroni/pirate-audio) github repository.
 It is also based on other open source projects.
 If you find your work to be used in my project and want a shout out, feel free to contact me.

+Remember that those steps worked for me, they may not work for you.
+If you encounter any issue, please check the last paragraph.

 #### How is the software different from the one provided by Pimonory?

 ```